 Manage FB and IG Ads comments from one place

 All your Facebook and Instagram Ads comments in one view.
-Our customers reduce their response time by 66%.
-Try it for free:
+Our customers reduce their response time by 66% – with an all-in-one social media tool.

 Popular Facebook ad types

 The easiest to start with.
 You can either create a dedicated ad to run in the background (which used to be known as a “dark” post in the old social media days) or sponsor some of your existing posts on your Facebook Page.
 Here’s how to make sure you have the right image.